ouras/STM32-Audio-Effects-Unit/README.md

 - Input and output active gain and noise filter networks (with LTSpice schematics/simulation files)
 - 9V DC wall adapter, 9V battery, and 5V USB power support (converted to 3.3V for Vcc)
 - Status and power LEDs

+Directory guide:
+- /board contains LTSpice files and a KiCad project for the board
+- /cubemx contains a CubeMX file for generating code for the MCU configuration and a main.c file containing the FreeRTOS port
+- /demo contains files for running the demo
+- /effects and /math contain the effects and math libraries
+- /signal_gen_tools contains code for generating binary samples files

+Running the demo:
+1. Copy the contents of /demo to a folder.
+2. Install the required modules (at the top of effects.py and main.py)
+3. Copy the contents of /math and /effects to the folder from step 1.
+4. Compile the C source files using:
+  a. gcc -Wall -c fast_math.c effects.c
+5. Create the shared library using:
+  a. gcc -shared -o libeffects.dll \*.o
+  b.
+Add “-m64” if using 64-bit Python
+  6. Run main.py

 A working document for this project (which include requirements, milestones, and technical notes) can be found [here](https://docs.google.com/document/d/13bzRhMHOJ_USe95iWY26JIxKYx1gLJ1tkpusW1AXwGo/edit?usp=sharing).